 It is impossible to separate the thought of Scotland from its Whisky – it is one of our greatest exports and our passion.
 On this voyage, we truly introduce you to the Scottish “Water of Life” and this luxury cruise is a true taster of the very best that the highlands and Islands of this dramatic part of Scotland has to offer.

-Starting in Oban, we first visit the Oban Distillery for a taste of the delights to come.
-Departing from here we pass the natural marvel that is the Coryvrekkan whirlpool before arriving at Islay – the whisky isle – home to eight Scottish distilleries.
+Starting in Oban, you are welcome to visit the Oban Distillery for a taste of the delights to come before embarking from here, we pass the natural marvel that is the Coryvrekkan whirlpool before arriving at Islay – the whisky isle – home to eight Scottish distilleries.